Dart-Code/Website/_docs/settings.md

 ### dart.onlyAnalyzeProjectsWithOpenFiles
 **Default:** `false`.
 <br />
 Whether to ignore workspace folders and perform analysis based on the open files, as if no workspace was open at all.
-This allows opening large folders without causing them to be completely analyzed.
+This allows opening very large folders without causing them to be fully analyzed but will result a lot of re-analysis as files are opened/closed.
+This is **not** recommended for small or medium sized workspaces, only very large workspaces where you are working in only a small part.

 ### dart.showExtensionRecommendations
 **Default:** `true`.